pplu/perl-lambda-byor/README.md

 build-lambda-perl-runtime
 ```

 will generate a `layers/perl_5.28.zip`.
 Create a layer in the Lambda console by uploading this zip file in the "Layers" section of the AWS Lambda Console.
 Take good note of it's ARN.
-If you don't want to compile Perl, you can find it in this git repo.

  - Create a cpanfile